Matthew J. Behr

 Matthew's practice is concentrated in the defense of public entities in the areas of employment law and municipal liability.
 As well, he defends municipal and county governments, police departments, police officers and school boards in cases relating to civil rights, sexual harassment, age discrimination, race, ethnic, gender and handicap discrimination, and land use issues.
 Matthew also has vast experience in cases involving retaliation and whistle blowing under state law, and his practice involves both federal and state courts.

 In 1994, Matthew received his B.A. in Political Science from The Pennsylvania State University.
 He earned his juris doctor from Seton Hall School of Law in 1998.
-During law school, Matthew was a member of the Legislative Journal and the Family Law Clinic, co-director of the Student Tutorial Organization and a teaching assistant.
 Following law school, Matthew served as a judicial law clerk for the Honorable George L. Seltzer in Atlantic City.

 Summary judgment granted in case where employee of a Board of Education brought whistle blowing allegations.